 I had a stroke several years ago.
-After three months, I started having spasticity.
-Like on my hand.
+After 3 months, I started having spasticity on my hand.
 Right now I experience a lot of body tightening of the muscles and spasms in my right arm.
 It affects movement and stretching, all those things.

-How difficult living as an adult wtih upper limb spasticity can be
+How difficult it can be living as an adult with upper limb spasticity

 I am always hoping for more treatment options.
 If I could gain more flexibility, then maybe life would be easier, and I would maybe even be able to go back to work.
 Hopefully, I could get back to doing more of the things that I did before.

 Individual results may vary.